Skip to main content

 Considering Medical Withdrawal?

 If you’re thinking about taking a medical withdrawal from the semester, your Care Manager can guide you through the process.
-Medical withdrawals are overseen by Academic Services—visit our Medical Withdrawal Information page to learn more.
+Medical withdrawals are overseen by Student Academic Services—visit our Medical Withdrawal Information page to learn more.

 For Families and Supporters